 With its extremely precise mechanism and a nice sporty case, the new Grand Seiko 55th Anniversary Spring Drive Chronograph SBGC013 is a perfect (if not a bit overpriced) choice for a person who already has a collection of Speedmasters and wants to spice it with a lot more technologically advanced -and better finished- timekeeper from Japan.

 This new watch is a perfect example of how a company that is mostly known for its affordable, made-by-millions, products can create a sub-brand that is to the world of watches as Bugatti is to the world of cars.

-From the aesthetics point of view, this new timepiece looks like a slightly revised version of the Grand Seiko Spring Drive GMT Chronograph (ref.
-SBGC005) that the Japanese brand has introduced around three years ago back in 2012.
+From the aesthetics point of view, this new timepiece looks like a slightly revised version of the 2012 Grand Seiko Spring Drive GMT Chronograph (ref.
+SBGC005).

 Featuring the same shape, size, and dial layout, the new ref.
 SBGC013 looks like just another facelift with its revised bezel and new dial color, but there is a whole new beast lurking under its hood.
 Way more accurate and featuring a lot more refined finish to its oscillating weight and plates, this is the perfect mechanism to power the anniversary model of the flagship sub-brand.

 Case & Strap

 Measuring bearable 43.5 millimeters in diameter and around 17 millimeters thick, this watch looks even more massive thanks to the “muscular” shape of its case.
-In real life, however, it is not terribly large taking roughly the same amount of space on a normal wrist as, say, one of those recent Omega Speedmasters that this timekeeper clearly competes with.
+In real life, however, it is not terribly large taking roughly the same amount of space on a normal wrist as, say, one of those recent Omega Speedmasters that this timekeeper competes with.